-Imatinib pharmacokinetics has not been specifically studied in the elderly.
+Older people: Imatinib pharmacokinetics have not been specifically studied in older people.
 No significant age-related pharmacokinetic differences have been observed in adult patients in clinical trials which included over 20% of patients age 65 and older.
-No specific dose recommendation is necessary in the elderly.
+No specific dose recommendation is necessary in older people.